 Defense of corruption

-The protest is joined by a revealing fact: ADIUC has also joined demonstrations in support of former president Cristina Fernández de Kirchner, convicted of corruption in the Vialidad case.
+A revealing fact adds to the protest: ADIUC has also joined demonstrations in support of former president Cristina Fernández de Kirchner, convicted of corruption in the Vialidad case.
 The explicit defense of a leader with a final sentence for defrauding the State only confirms the ideological alignment of the strike.
-This is not about wages or educational quality, but about sustaining a political narrative that ignores the institutional damage caused by corruption.
+This is not about salaries or educational quality, but about sustaining a political narrative that ignores the institutional damage caused by corruption.

 Union victimhood